birdandhike.com logo

 The old road continues south from the low saddle and drops steeply down ravines through the gypsum mud hills.
 There is an amazing amount of cryptobiotic crust growing on the north-facing slopes of these mud hills.
 The crust stabilizes the mud and reduces erosion, producing little bits of cryptobiotic crust atop tiny pillars of mud.

 Below the gypsum mud hills, the road emerges onto the floor of Pinto Valley.
-Breaking out onto the flats, you can see that red sandstone cliffs block the east end of the valley.
-The north side is formed by the upper surfaces of tilted carbonate layers of rock.
-The south side of the valley is formed by more carbonate mountains with some red sandstone outcrops.
-There are also red sandstone outcrops, red spires, and tilted layers of carbonate rock sticking up out of the valley floor.
-At this point, you can't see the west end of the valley.
-Between the road and the mountains to the north, there are interesting beds of siltstone and mudstones that record ripple marks and fossils from some ancient lakeshore.
+Breaking out onto the flats, hikers can see that red sandstone cliffs block the east end of the valley.
+The north side is formed by the upper surfaces of tilted limestone layers of rock.
+The south side of the valley is formed by more limestone mountains with some red sandstone outcrops.
+There are also red sandstone outcrops, red spires, and tilted layers of limestone rock sticking up out of the valley floor.
+At this point, the west end of the valley is not visible.
+Between the old road and the mountains to the north, there are interesting beds of siltstone and mudstones that record ripple marks and fossils from some ancient lakeshore.

 pinto valley

-At about 2.4 miles out (Wpt.
-8), you get the first good view down Pinto Valley to the west, and you can see, in general, the route out the other end of the valley.
-It looks like a long ways from here.
+At about 2.4 miles out, hikers get the first good view down Pinto Valley to the west.
+In general, the route runs to the other end of the valley, then turns right under Hamblin Mountain.
+It looks like a long way from here.

 pinto valley